OChRA-lab/ochra/README.md

 ### api_models.py

-Just contains some commmon Data classes for use in the apis.
-I have included the classes, they're data and the types of their data
+Just contains some common Data classes for use in the apis.

 - *ObjectCallRequest*
     - method: str